 Welcome to Year 6’s class page!

-Although the SATs are over and the children’s time at primary school is coming to an end, we expect all children to demonstrate a high standard of behaviour at all times in order to create a safe, respectful and happy learning environment.
+We encourage all children to demonstrate a high standard of behaviour at all times in order to create a safe, respectful and happy learning environment.

 Each class has participated in the process of making a set of ‘Golden Rules.’
 The children have agreed to follow the rules as they understand that this will help their learning.